A MATTER OF LIFE AND DEATH

 Probably the most celebrated British filmmakers of the Golden Age of English language cinema—after Hitchcock, obviously, though he's been so celebrated, and so absorbed into Hollywood history, that it seems fairer not to count him, anyway—the team of Michael Powell and Emeric Pressburger were maybe the most British, too.
 Thrown together in 1939 by another contender for Britain's most famous filmmaker of the era, Alexander Korda, for his production of The Spy in Black, each man understood he had found himself in the presence of his counterpart; and thus began a fruitful collaboration that spanned two decades before its amicable dissolution.

-But, as of V-E Day, they had not found significant success beyond their home islands yet: 1943's The Life and Death of Colonel Blimp, though held as a classic today on both sides of the Atlantic, was viewed unfavorably by Churchill's government and suffered an export ban; when it was finally released in the U.S. as the war wound down, I'm not sure anyone on our side especially cared.
-Otherwise, Powell & Pressburger had mostly spent the war years dutifully serving the needs of their country, in the process joining forces officially (incorporated with a rad company logo and everything) as "The Archers," the writers, directors, and producers of several films that, whatever their merits, were avowedly propaganda (Pressburger once compared himself favorably to Joseph Goebbels).
-In 1945, even though the war in Europe was ending, apparently they still weren't done.
+But, as of V-E Day, they had not found significant success beyond their home islands yet: 1943's The Life and Death of Colonel Blimp, though successful in Britain and rightly held as a classic today on both sides of the Atlantic, was, for obscure reasons, viewed unfavorably by Churchill's government and thereby suffered an export ban; when the war was over and it finally received its U.S. release, I'm not sure anyone on our side especially cared.
+Otherwise, Powell & Pressburger had mostly spent the war years making pictures that dutifully supported the war effort, in the process joining forces officially (incorporated with a rad company logo and everything) as "The Archers," the writers, directors, and producers of several films that, whatever their merits, were avowedly propaganda; Pressburger once compared himself favorably to Joseph Goebbels.
+(Indeed, Blimp itself had been 90% propaganda by volume; presumably, the government's problem must have resided in the other 10.)
+At last, in 1945, even though the war in Europe was ending, apparently they still weren't done serving their country.
 In the spring of that year—not long before the Allies' joint defeat of the Nazi menace (and in anticipation of a struggle against Japan that most believed would take much longer than it did)—they were asked by the Ministry of Information to make a film that would smooth out the frictions that had developed between the American and British peoples over the course of the war.
 In response, Powell & Pressburger asked what the Ministry thought they'd been doing all this time with America-nudging movies like 49th Parallel (about stranded Nazi submariners murdering their way through Canada towards a then-neutral United States) and A Canterbury Tale (not a Chaucer adaptation, but a tale of an Anglo-American friendship, set in Canterbury).
 To this the Ministry said "please do it anyway," and Powell & Pressburger did accede to their request, albeit so much on their own terms that production of their final propaganda film didn't begin till September of '45, and it wasn't released in either country till the winter of the following year, when even the war in the Pacific had been over for almost sixteen months.

 The outcome—A Matter of Life and Death in Britain, The Stairway to Heaven in the U.S. (its name changed on the advice of its American distributor, who distrusted the commercial viability of the word "death")—was the achievement that earned Powell & Pressburger their reputation as two of the greats.
 It was what allowed them to burnish that reputation throughout the remainder of the 1940s, too, with a string of equally-beloved films, chiefly Black Narcissus and The Red Shoes, and beloved for many of the same reasons: the heaving melodramatic emotions narrowly channeled through the restraint of an ineluctable Britishness, until even Britishness could no longer hold them; the willingness to push the boundaries of realism against fantasy, even full-on phantasmagoria; and Technicolor cinematography by Jack Cardiff so splendid and painterly it practically drips off the screen.
 Technicolor was, indeed, the reason that production on Life and Death was delayed for some nine months—to secure the necessary equipment from America—and hence one of the reasons its core mission had been rendered practically irrelevant by the time it was actually released, though one has to imagine Powell & Pressburger (perhaps especially Pressburger, usually the chief screenwriter of their duo, though each of them did something of everything) really did care an awful damn lot about soothing those Anglo-American relations.
 Truly, you wish it might have had a different mission altogether: it ripens in the worst place it possibly could, in the climax itself, and I'm not sure there's ever been another film like this one in history, where the fullest expression of its purpose is also its most atrocious flaw.